openshift-pipelines/pipelines-as-code/docs/content/docs/guide/cli.md

 ### Update provider token for existing webhook

 `tkn pac webhook update-token [-n namespace]`: Allows you to update provider token for an existing `Secret` object to interact with Pipelines as Code.

 {{< /details >}}

+{{< details "tkn pac info install" >}}

+### Installation Info

+The command tkn pac info provides information about your Pipelines as Code installation, including the location and version.
+You can also view an overview of all Repositories CR created on the cluster and their associated URLs.

+If your have your installation set-up with a [GitHub App](../../install/github_apps), you will be able to the see details of the installed application along with other relevant information.
+By default, this will display information from the public Github API, but you can specify a custom Github API URL using the `--github-api-url` argument.

+It's important to note that only administrators with permission to read the `pipelines-as-code-secret` secret and list all Repository CR on the cluster are authorized to access this command.

+{{< /details >}}